Heraldry: Precursors

 The medieval heralds also devised arms for various knights and lords from history and literature.
 Notable examples are the toads attributed to Pharamond, the cross and martlets of Edward the Confessor, and the various arms attributed to the Nine Worthies and the Knights of the Round Table.
 These too are readily dismissed as fanciful inventions, rather than evidence of the antiquity of heraldry.

 Reverse of the Narmer Palette, circa 3100 BC.
 The top row depicts four men carrying standards.
 Directly above them is a serekh containing the name of the king, Narmer.

 Fresco depicting a shield of a type common in Mycenaean Greece.

-Vase with Greek soldiers in armor, circa 550 BC.
+Vase with Greek soldiers in armour, ca. 550 BC.

 A reconstruction of a shield that would have been carried by a Roman Legionary.

 Shields from the "Magister Militum Praesentalis II".
 From the Notitia Dignitatum, a medieval copy of a Late Roman register of military commands.
 However, it is likely the art on the shields are made to fit the time/age and not from the original.

 The death of King Harold, from the Bayeux Tapestry.
 The shields look heraldic, but do not seem to have been personal or hereditary emblems.